How to Elevate Your ITIL Incident Management Process (in 2024)

 Service Desk staff have to rely on the information immediately in front of them to come up with an informed hypothesis about what’s likely happening.
 Based on this, they make decisions: start working to resolve it themselves or follow the right procedure to gather information, notify the appropriate parties, and take whatever action is necessary to get it resolved.

-💡 How to elevate your initial incident diagnosis process:
+How to elevate your process

 • Consider using your incident categories to develop communication scripts the service desk can use to help isolate the cause of a given incident and gather information for further investigation and diagnosis.